smintio/Portals-Components-SDK/Examples/Frontend/README.md

 More information about building, packaging and publishing Smint.io Portals components using the *Portals-SDK-PublishComponent-CLI tool* can be found [here](../../Tools/Portals-SDK-PublishComponent-CLI/Release/).

+### Building your custom frontend component

+1. In the component folder open a command prompt or terminal window
+1. Run `npm run build` or `npm run watch` to build your frontend component

-### Workflow for publishing your custom frontend component
+### Publish your custom frontend component

-Once the custom component code is ready to publish

-Do this:

-1. In the component folder open command prompt or terminal window
+1. In the component folder open a command prompt or terminal window
 1. Run `npm run build` to ensure the latest version will be published
-1. Run `npm run smint-io-pc` to publish to `Staging` environment or `npm run smint-io-pc:development` to publish to `Development`
+1. Run `npm run smint-io-pc` to publish to the Smint.io `Staging` environment
-    - `Staging` should be the preferred environment without access to the Smint.io codebase

 	- If the component already exists in the npm registry the component can be deployed by running `npm info --json | %SMINT_IO_SDK_HOME%\\SmintIo.Portals.SDK.PublishComponent.CLI.exe -env staging`

 1. A browser window will open for you to authenticate to allow the component to be published
     - If successful, the window will close after a few seconds
-    - *You can now return to the application.* will also indicate success
+    - The message *You can now return to the application.* will also indicate success
 1. Go back to the command prompt or terminal window and validate that component is published using the correct version
-1. `Done` will indicate that the publication is succsesful
+1. `Done` will indicate that the publication was successful
-1. Repeat the process for each code change

-Running `npm run smint-io-pc` will package the component in the defined npm registry and then trigger a REST API request to register the package for the specified environment.
+Running `npm run smint-io-pc` will package the component in the defined npm registry and then trigger a REST API request to register the package with Smint.io.

-Please note that calling the command repeatedly will result in an error.
+Please note that calling the command repeatedly with the same package version will result in an error.

 With each code change, the version number must be increased in the `package.json` file.

+### Local development

+1. Get in touch with [support@smint.io](mailto:support@smint.io) so that we can set up a development portal for you
+1. Set up the [Portals Dev-Server](../../Tools/Portals-DevServer/Release/) to point to the root folder, and map your new frontend component
+1. Run the dev server
+1. Run `npm run watch` for continuous building of your frontend component
+1. Turn off your browser's cache
+1. Navigate to your development portal, add your frontend component to a page, and enjoy! :)

+### Problems

-Please do not hesitate to contact us at [support@smint.io](mailto:support@smint.io) to request publishing.
+Please do not hesitate to contact us at [support@smint.io](mailto:support@smint.io) if you run into any issues.

 Contributors
 ============